Balaji Sampath

-Balaji is also the founder and CEO of Ahaguru.
-A pioneer education start-up in online coaching that engages in providing training courses on different subjects online.
-Balaji has written many science books for primary and higher-level education to explain very complex concepts in a simple and easy to understand language for students.

 Personal life

 Balaji was born in Chennai, India on 17 January 1973 into a family where both of his parents were government workers.
 Because his parents were often transferred to different locations for their government jobs, as a child Balaji was exposed to a number of schools across India.
-But one thing remained constant: his problem understanding scientific subjects because of ineffective teaching.
+He had difficulty in understanding scientific subjects due to "ineffective teaching".
 Early in life, he devised his own system of analysis and arriving at solutions.

 Education

 Balaji appeared for IIT JEE and obtained All India Rank 4 in 1990, considered one of the most difficult competitive exams in India.
 He completed his B.Tech. degree in Electrical Engineering from Indian Institute of Technology Madras in 1994, and his doctorate in Electronics and communication Engineering from University of Maryland, College Park.

 Career

 Balaji started his career as a volunteer for AID United States chapter from 1994 while he was doing his doctorate.
 After completing his PhD degree, he returned to India to work full-time on social issues in 1997 and founded AID India.
 He worked with the Centre for Ecology and Rural Development and the Peoples Science Movement on Health and Education Programs.
 Balaji organized Peoples Health assembly campaign in 2000 at a national level and began campaigning for better public education and access to healthcare, especially in the rural areas.